realgs/lifepage/README.md

   </a>
   <h1>Lifepage</h1>
   <p>
-    <em>Landing Page Build with Sass</em>
+    <em>Landing Page Built with Sass</em>
   </p>
   <br>
 </div>

 **Lifepage** is landing page built with Sass.
-I am not the author of UX/UI design - I found this layout on [Behance](https://www.behance.net) and made landing page based on PNG image.
+I am not the author of UX/UI design - I found this layout on [Behance](https://www.behance.net) and coded it based on PNG image.

 ---